cal-itp/customer-success/docs/contacts/companies/custom-properties.md

 # Custom Properties

-Like contacts, companies also have the ability to be defined by more specific custom properties, some examples include Caltrans district number or the type of organization a company may be.
-Similarly, this additional information allows us to filter and generate specific lists or knowledge based on those characteristics.
+Like contacts, companies also have the ability to be defined by more specific custom properties; some examples include Caltrans district number or the type of organization a company may be.
+This additional information allows us to filter and generate specific lists or knowledge based on those characteristics.
 Custom properties can be added as we develop workflows over time.

 ## Current Custom Properties attached to Company profiles